DominicBurkart/leoronic/readme.txt

 Writing code for leoronic:

-  Leoronic is pretty easy to write for, since it leaves dependencies and file i/o to you for the most part.
+  Leoronic is pretty easy to write for, since it leaves dependencies and file i/o to you.
 You give it the files you want to source, either by delivering them to each node or linking them as necessary files, and you're ready to go.

   There are a few exceptions.
 For example, to avoid overwriting input files from other commands, leoronic will by default give each "necessary file" a new,